ksinger12/OEC-2021/README.md

 # OEC-2021

+## About
+The competition consisted of showing how a virus infecting Ontario would traverse through a high school in 1 day.
+The goal was to show the correlations between students, teachers, and TAs.
+Our program creates a simulation through each stage of the day as to how the virus is spreading through the school and the probability of someone contracting it.
+For more information on the challenge, see the OEC 2021 Programming Competition Package.pdf file.

+## Simulation
+Each network represents the different classes, lunch groups (grade), and extra-curriculars the students are in and teachers are supervising.

 ## Project Structure:
 ### requirements.txt
 Contains a list of all of the project dependencies (all of the libraries the project uses)